Recipes

-# Low-ABV & Mocktail Recipes: The Wellness Revolution Your Home Bar Needs
+Low-ABV & Mocktail Recipes: Wellness Trend Guide 2024

 Last month, I swapped my usual Friday night Manhattan for a lavender-honey spritz with just 0.5 oz of gin, and honestly?
 I felt more energized Saturday morning than I had in weeks.
 That's when I realized the wellness drinking trend isn't just Instagram hype—it's a genuine shift toward more intentional imbibing.